tempelaar-team/qclab-dev/docs/interactive_docs/index.rst

 Welcome to the QC Lab documentation!
-Use the buttons below to navigate to the section you need.
+Use the buttons below to indicate waht you want

 .. button-link:: ../user_guide/install.html
     :color: primary